centaretraining/azuretraining/06-serverless.md

 9. Enable static website hosting on your web storage account.
 There currently isn't a way to do this via ARM templates, so we must execute a command to update the existing storage account.

     ```powershell
-    # Set this to the website storage account you specified in the azuredeploy.parameters.json file.
+    # This is the name of the storage account created by the ARM template that contains your static website
-    $storageAccountName = "lunch$($uniqueString)websa"
+    $storageAccountName = "$($env:username)lunchwebsa"

     az storage blob service-properties update --account-name $storageAccountName --static-website --404-document 404.html --index-document index.html
     ```

 10. Upload the website to the $web container in the storage account created by the static website hosting feature.

     ```powershell
+    # The "$web" value here is not actually a variable (notice the single, not double, quotes). "$web" is the name of the storage container that Azure creates when you enable static site hosting
     az storage blob upload-batch -s ./serverless-cli/src/ServerlessFoodOrder.Web/dist -d '$web' --account-name $storageAccountName
     ```